 Why we love them: Location, location, location

-The best part?
-The hotel is just steps from Chicago's world-renowned museums, restaurants, and of course, Millennium Park, were your kids can take an obligatory Chicagoan Bean selfie.
+The best part of this gem?
+It's just steps from Chicago's world-renowned museums, restaurants, and of course, Millennium Park, where your kids can take an obligatory Bean selfie.

 Why we love them: Backpacks full of fun activities & American Girl Doll package

 The Omni knows how to make kids feel special.
 At check-in, kids are presented with a backpack overflowing an activity book with stickers, crayons, 2-in-1 card games, binoculars and a small tabletop game.
 They also receive milk and cookies on the first night of their stay and can make memories by booking the American Girl Place Package.
 The American Girl Place Package includes a set of doll pajamas and slippers, an American Girl doll bed so AG has her own place to rest in the hotel room, an American Girl book reading, a personal shopping experience at the American Girl Place Store, cookies and milk turndown service and much more.

 676 N. Michigan Ave., Mag Mile; Online: omnihotels.com

 Why we love them: Kids Closet packed full of toys, electronics to borrow & child-proofing kits